ConfederacyOfGaia/Gaia/druid.md

 This ability is identical to the Commune With Nature Feat.

-At 2nd level, a druid can tell by looking at something if it's enchanted with nature (but not arcane) magic Need to create a ~3rd level spell that permanently enchants an item, for use when creating magic items.
+Need to create a ~3rd level spell that permanently enchants an item, for use when creating magic items.
 Certain circles get unarmed fighting abilities based on their animal: Bear, Dragon, others?